 In 1953, Bernardine and I.N.
 Hagan purchased eighty acres in the mountains above Uniontown in Western Pennsylvania where their families had lived for generations.
-After falling in love with the home of their friends the Kaufmanns, Fallingwater, they telephoned Frank Lloyd Wright and asked if he would design a house for them.
-His answer was: “Of course.
-Come on out.”
+After their many visits to the Kaufman’s vacation home, Fallingwater, the Hagans fell in love with Wright’s architecture.
+The Hagans contacted Frank Lloyd Wright and traveled to Taliesin in Wisconsin, where he interviewed them and agreed to build them a home.

-A team of local builders, led by then seventy-three year old Herman Keys, could not have known the masterpiece they were about to build when they began construction in the early 1950’s.
-The Hagans moved into the home on 29, July 1956—their 26th wedding anniversary, and spent thirty years at Kentuck Knob.
+The building of Kentuck Knob was led by Uniontown native, Herman Keys, who was in his late-seventies when construction started on the house.
+The Hagans moved into the home in July of 1956 on their 26th wedding anniversary, where they lived for thirty years.
 “There is a sense of beauty, comfort, serenity and harmony in the house and all of its surroundings,” Mrs. Hagan says in her book, Kentuck Knob: Frank Lloyd Wright’s House for I.N. and Bernardine Hagan.

 The Hagans returned to Uniontown in the mid-1980s and sold the home to Lord Peter Palumbo of London, England.
 The Palumbos used it as a vacation home for ten years and was opened for tours in 1996.